golden-layout/golden-layout/docs/binding-components/index.md

 1. The `createComponentElement` function normally creates an HTML element that will contain the content of the component.
 The default `createComponentElement` creates an child of the main Golden Layout root (ground) element.
 If you override `createComponentElement` you can create or re-use some other element.
 If a call to `createComponentElement` returns `undefined` then the component is considered "virtual".

 2. After `createComponentElement` returns an initialization function is called.
 This is a function you have registered with `registerComponent` or `registerComponentDefault`.
-The initialization function returns a `ComponenetContainer.Handle` which can be any JavaScript value that is useful.
+The initialization function returns a `ComponentContainer.Handle` which can be any JavaScript value that is useful.
 For example it can be handle to an object in a framework like React or Vue.
 If there is no matching initialization function, then no further initialization is done, beyond whatever you have done in `createComponentElement`.

 ## Component element allocation